There’s No Financial Literacy Gender Gap Amongst 10-14-Year-Old’s!

 At first, we didn’t even respond to the #GirlMath meme!

-We’re taking it as a sign of respect – all the inquiries about the difference between boys and girls in our thinking-before-buying workshops.
-It started last summer, with the #GirlMath meme.
+We took it as a sign of respect – all the inquiries about the difference between boys and girls in our thinking-before-buying workshops.
+It started last summer with the #GirlMath meme.
 We had yet to join Instagram.
-We’d never thought in terms of girls versus boys, because we just want to get our content in front of as many kids as possible.
-But the requests wouldn’t go away – so we responded: “Kids who use the DIMS – DOES IT MAKE SENSE?® SCORE Calculator don’t need to humorously justify their purchases; they already know what they’re buying makes sense for them and their family”.
-To underscore the obvious we added that there is no actual #GirlMath, nor #BoyMath, there is #JustMath.
+We’d never thought about girls versus boys because we just want our content in front of as many young people as possible.
+But the requests wouldn’t go away – so we replied: “Kids who use the DIMS – DOES IT MAKE SENSE?® SCORE Calculator don’t need to humorously justify their purchases; they already know what they’re buying makes sense for them and their family”.
+To underscore the obvious, we added that there is no actual #GirlMath, nor #BoyMath, but #JustMath.

-We’re so focused on getting middle schoolers everywhere to recognize that they both can, and should want, to ask questions about money, that we stay in our lane, working towards that goal.
-But in Q4’23 we decided to learn what the money gender gap experts have to say.
-We read studies and white papers .
-And according to the Global Financial Literacy Excellence Centre, as much as one-third of the gender gap in financial literacy is due to confidence while the other two-thirds is due to knowledge.
-At which point it hit us, if we don’t experience any financial literacy (or confidence) gender gap amongst 10-14-year-old’s, can’t we seriously narrow the adult money gender gap – just by keeping what we experience going?
+We’re so focused on getting middle schoolers everywhere to recognize that they both can and should want to ask questions about money that we stay in our lane, working towards that goal.
+But in Q4’23, we decided to learn exactly what the money gender gap experts have to say.
+We read studies and white papers.
+According to the Global Financial Literacy Excellence Centre, as much as one-third of the gender gap in financial literacy is due to confidence, while the other two-thirds is due to knowledge.
+At which point it hit us: if we don’t experience any financial literacy (or confidence) gender gap amongst 10-14-year-olds, can’t we seriously narrow the adult money gender gap – just by keeping what we experience going?

-Indeed, raising the FIRST generation of young adults where young women continue to ask questions about money, before making personal financial decisions, with the same frequency as young men, can’t help but narrow the money gender gap.
+Indeed, raising the FIRST generation of young adults, where young women continue to ask questions about money before making personal financial decisions with the same frequency as young men, can’t help but narrow the money gender gap.
 How so?
 If you grow up getting and using (at first basic) financial information to make your life better, why…would you ever stop?
-When young women ask detailed questions about salary pay bands, employer-sponsored savings programs, and family leave, with the same frequency as young men, and then choose their first and future employers according to the answers to those questions – it stands to reason that employers will NOT want to lose talent to gender equitable competitors.
+And when young women ask detailed questions about salary pay bands, employer-sponsored savings programs, and family leave with the same frequency as young men and then choose their first and future employers according to the answers to those questions – it stands to reason that employers will NOT want to lose talent to gender equitable competitors.
 When in need, employers want the best human for the job possible, full stop.

 In addition to helping children avoid disappointment, reduce waste, improve family harmony and protect the planet, thinking before buying can narrow the money gender gap decades earlier than currently predicted – by preventing one from ever taking hold amongst today’s youth – in the first place!